-The reason that citrus fruits like oranges, grapefruits (not grapes), lemon and pomelo are considered as superfoods for diabetes is that it perfectly suits the above-mentioned factors.
-Not only this, they are immensely rich in vitamin C, folates, potassium along with excellent amounts of calcium and vitamin D.
+The reason that citrus fruits like oranges, grapefruits (not grapes), lemon, and pomelo are considered superfoods for diabetes perfectly suits the above-mentioned factors.
+Not only this, they are immensely rich in vitamin C, folates, potassium, along with excellent amounts of calcium and vitamin D.

-Glycemic Index (GI) is a rating allotted to various foods in a range of 1 to 100 on the basis of how fast the carbohydrates from the particular food causes a spike in blood sugar levels.
-Accordingly, the fruits are judged and the beneficial ones are chosen out of a crowd mainly if they are low in glycemic index and high in fibers.
+Glycemic Index (GI) is a rating allotted to various foods in a range of 1 to 100 based on how fast the carbohydrates from the particular food causes a spike in blood sugar levels.
+Accordingly, the fruits are judged, and the beneficial ones are chosen out of a crowd, mainly if they are low in glycemic index and high in fibers.

-Although some naturally sweet fruits are loaded with carbohydrates, they might be still low in terms of glycemic index.
-In the majority of fruits that are considered diabetes-friendly, high amounts of fibers compensate for the high amounts of carbohydrates making it healthy and desirable for diabetics.
-Therefore, you must never judge the fruit just by its sweetness, it may still help you to cope up with your healthcare enrichment during increased blood sugar.
+Although some naturally sweet fruits are loaded with carbohydrates, they might still be low in glycemic index.
+In most fruits that are considered diabetes-friendly, high amounts of fibers compensate for the high amounts of carbohydrates, making it healthy and desirable for people with diabetes.
+Therefore, you must never judge the fruit just by its sweetness; it may still help you cope with your healthcare enrichment during increased blood sugar.

 Have a look at the list of fruits with low GI value you should definitely consume during diabetes with no risk at all

-Also, know about fruits with medium GI value you can eat during diabetes but in less amounts
+Also, know about fruits with medium GI value you can eat during diabetes but in fewer amounts.

 - Honeydew melon

-The fruits which have very high GI value and need to be ceased from consuming during diabetes are
+The fruits which have very high GI value and need to be ceased from consumption during diabetes are